svandragt/github-open-pullrequest-viewer/README.md

 ## Notes

-- The application requires a GitHub token with 'repo' scope for accessing private repositories
+- The application requires a GitHub token with 'repo' scope for accessing private repositories.
-- Cache files (`review_cache.json` and `pr_cache.json`) are created in the application directory
+- Cache files (`review_cache.json` and `pr_cache.json`) are created in the application directory.
-- Configuration is stored in `config.json`
+- Configuration is stored in `config.json`.